wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 *   **reCAPTCHA Theme**: Here you can change the reCAPTCHA box theme so that it fits with the style of your website.

-*   **Recipient Email**: The email address where you would like all messages to be sent.
+*   **!NEW!
+Recipient Emails**: The email address where you would like all messages to be sent.
     This will default to the email address you have specified under 'E-Mail Address' in your WordPress General Settings.
     If you want your mail sent to a different address then enter it here.
+    You may enter multiple email addresses by clicking the '+' button.

 *   **Email Subject**: This is the email subject that will appear on all messages.
 If you would like to set it to something different then enter it here.